spirali/spirali.github.io/content/blog/nelsie/index.md

 ### Fragmented images

-Before we talk about why it makes sense to use a full-featured programming language for creating slides, lets take a step back and look at the step-by-step unveiling of an image.
+Before we talk about why it makes sense to use a full-featured programming language for creating slides, let's take a step back and look at the step-by-step unveiling of an image.
 This can be used for slides like the Git tutorial above.

 Fragmenting images works for SVG and OpenRaster images.
 The OpenRaster format is basically a pack of PNG files; it can be exported from all common image editors (Krita, GIMP).
 The important thing for us is that OpenRaster preserves layers.